kanduvisla/blipr/README.md

     - When holding multiple pages, a chain is created
     - Shift1    : Select page for editing (multiple taps for multipage setup)
     - Shift2    : Select page size (1-512) (default=16) (note 1-8 is used for page information)

+#### Steps / Pages / Notes / Polyphony

+Here is a bit of explanation how to think of steps, pages and notes.

+- The sequencer is polyphonic, but you can sacrifice polyphony to have more steps in your track.
+    - 8 note polyphony: max.
+64 steps
+    - 4 note polyphony: max.
+128 steps
+    - 2 note polyphony: max.
+256 steps
+    - 1 note polyphony: max.
+512 steps
+- Polyphony (and thus max steps) is determined per track
+- Pages are sets of max.
+16 steps (a page can be configured to have fewer steps), so then the ABCD buttons are:
+    - 64 Steps:     A:1,        B:2,        C:3,        D:4
+    - 128 Steps:    A:1,5       B:2,6       C:3,7       D:4,8
+    - 256 Steps:    A:1,5,9     B:2,6,10    C:3,7,11    D:4,8,12
+    - 512 Steps:    A:1,5,9,13  B:2,6,10,14 C:3,7,11,15 D:4,8,12,16

 ### Basic poly sequencer